Overall MSRC Program Goal

 MSRC: Plan of Study

-Overview: The Masters of Science in Respiratory Care curriculum is developed to produce leaders and consultants in Respiratory Care.
-The online Masters of Science in Respiratory Care (MSRC) is a 40 credit plan of study over 2 or 3 years that would prepare baccalaureate level working Respiratory Therapists with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.
-Graduates of the online MSRC will fill the need for educators, researchers, leaders and advanced clinical practitioners in the field.
+Overview: The Master of Science in Respiratory Care curriculum is developed to produce leaders and consultants in Respiratory Care.
+The online Masters of Science in Respiratory Care (MSRC) is a 30 credit plan of study over two years that would prepare baccalaureate level working Respiratory Therapists with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.